viviRbi/vyNote/Backend/SpringCore-SpringMVC-SpringBoot.md

 <br>

 # Spring Data

+## Spring ORM vs Spring Data
+- Spring ORM : cover many persistence technologies (Hibernate)
+- Spring Data: uses an ORM to create automate DAO layer.
+So that DAO class just need to extends CrudRepository and we can use their build-in method like findOne

 ##  What is Spring ORM and Spring Data?
 - Spring ORM: an umbrella module that covers many persistence technologies for Hibernate, JPA, MyBatis...easily integrates Spring by injecting DataSource and for each of these technologies, Spring provides integration classes : SessionFactory for Hibernate, EntityManagerFactory for JPA, SqlSessionFactory for MyBatis